What is Gross Domestic Product (GDP)?

-Some of GDP’s shortcomings as an economic indicator are below:
+Some of GDP’s limitations as an economic indicator are below:

-The underground economy (or black market) refers to cash and barter transactions that are not formally recorded and are often used to support the trade of illegal goods and services (i.e., drugs, weapons, prostitution, etc.).
-The scale of underground economies vary greatly between nations, and in some cases, they make up a substantial percentage of a country’s economic output.
+The underground economy (or black market) refers to cash and barter transactions that are not formally recorded in GDP and are often used to support the trade of illegal goods and services (i.e., drugs, weapons, prostitution, etc.).
+The scale of underground economies varies greatly between nations, and, in some cases, they make up a substantial percentage of a country’s economic output.

-The underground market is almost impossible to keep reliable accounts on and due to its illegal nature, it is rarely incorporated into a nation’s published GDP figure.
+The underground market is almost impossible to estimate or value, and due to its illegal nature, it is rarely incorporated into a nation’s published GDP figure.
 Thus, some nations’ economic output may be understated by GDP.

-Often, producers can increase their output by giving less consideration to the environment.
-In developed countries, production is strictly regulated and companies that violate environmental laws could face severe fines and penalties.
+Often, producers can increase their output by polluting or damaging the environment.
+In developed countries, production is better regulated, and companies that violate environmental laws can face severe fines and penalties.

-However, many developing economies rely on this high output to support the growth of their own economies.
-Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since they are not conducive to achieving a sustainable production situation.
+However, many developing economies rely on high output to support the growth of their own economies and are less concerned with environmental issues.
+Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since it is not sustainable production and may impact future growth.

 Increases in Product Quality

-Non-market production refers to goods and services that are produced for private consumption, and for which exist no official record of production.
+Non-market production refers to goods and services that are produced for private consumption and for which exists no official record of production.
 For example, consider people who grow their own food or manufacture their own electricity.

-Similar to the black market economy, it is almost impossible to keep reliable accounts on the size of the sector.
+Similar to the black market economy, it is almost impossible to estimate the amount of this sector.
 The sector’s size also varies greatly between countries.
-For instance, the GDP of countries with many subsistence farmers will be understated, whereas, in economies with less subsistence farming, GDP wouldn’t be as affected.
+For example, the GDP of countries with many subsistence farmers will be understated, whereas in economies with less subsistence farming will more accurately record GDP.

 Gross National Income (GNI)

-GNI is a similar measure to GDP, except that it factors in net national income.
-Net national income is the total net income that a country earned over a certain time period from other countries.
+GNI is a similar measure to GDP, except that it includes net national income.
+Net national income is the total net income that a country earned over a specific time period from other countries.
 The figure is referred to as the Net Factor Income from Abroad (NFIA).